 Please Make Me Feel Something

 It’s easy to make fellow professionals feel something in a business presentation.
-All too often we make them feel bored, numb, sleepy or indifferent.
+All too often, they are left feeling bored, numb, sleepy or indifferent.

 Please Make Me Feel Something

 These five words change everything.
 They reframe the way we see our audience, our content and our message.
 They challenge us to stop and really think.
-They compel us to be mindful about:
+In business presenting they compel us to be mindful about:

 – Who our audience is